 - Clear out that ground cover – what’s leading up to your garage can be a haven for crickets and other insects.
 You don’t want to give the bugs that may be near your house any reason to come into your garage, and if there are plants right up to the sides of the structure you could be inviting the insects inside without meaning to.

 - Use diatomaceous earth – food-grade diatomaceous earth (DE), is harmless to humans and animals, but it’s deadly to insects that have an exoskeleton.
 Basically, that’s all insects including crickets.
 With that in mind, make sure to put the DE inside your garage so it doesn’t get wet

-To make sure you’re getting everything you need when it comes to keeping insects out of your garage, contact Action Garage Door today.
-You can call or visit the site to connect with experienced technicians that can address any garage door issues.
+To make sure you’re getting everything you need when it comes to keeping crickets out of your garage, contact Action Garage Door today.
+Contact us to connect with experienced technicians that can address any of your garage door issues.
 With the help of Action Garage Door, being serenaded by crickets in your garage in the evening will soon be a thing of the past.